ralphhendriks/aoc2024/README.md

 - The algorithm needed to solve this is related to an area of computer science called [Connected-component labeling (CCL)](https://en.wikipedia.org/wiki/Connected-component_labeling).
 - There are 1-pass and 2-pass algorithms described for this class of problems.
 I spent some time reading about the _H_oshen-Kopelman algorithm_ (see [here](https://en.wikipedia.org/wiki/Hoshen%E2%80%93Kopelman_algorithm) and [here](https://www.ocf.berkeley.edu/~fricke/projects/hoshenkopelman/hoshenkopelman.html)).
 Eventually, I opted for a simpler approach with a 1-pass algorithm.

+## Day 13

+This was an interesting exercise using some linear algebra.
+It made me refresh my knowledge about e.g. Cramer's rule.

+Things I learned:

+- Basic linear algebra refresher.
+- I somehow missed that the shorthand notation for defining variables  of the same type also works for function parameters, e.g. `func foo(a, b int)`.